tueimage/lung-nodule-msc-2018/README.md

 ````

 # SVM classification
 Next, the feature vectors can be classified with SVM.
-The script SVMclassification can be used for this.
+The script _SVMclassification.py_ (in folder SVMClassification) can be used for this.
 For the classification an excel file with diagnosis is necessary, with the columns 'scannum', 'labels', 'patuid'.
 Also from this file an example is available.
 The patuid parameters should have a unique number for each patient, if all scans are from different patients, this number can be the same as the scannum.

 In this script SVM is applied on two group divisions: benign / malignant and benign / lung / malignant.
 The script results in dataframes with the metrices from the crossvalidation, as well as predictions from the crossvalidations (to make confusion matrices).
+These are saved in the folder 'Final_Results'.
 A prefitted SVM model is also applied to the data, which results in predictions for each sample.
-These are also saved in the folder prefitted.
+These are also saved in the folder 'prefitted'.

 If you have any questions regarding the code or want to run it on your own database, I am happy to help with any problems.
 I would also be very interested in how the method performs on other datasets.